Olsro/snowleopardquicktimedowngrade/README.md

 If not sure and if you have enough disk space, encoding everything to 160kbps VBR AAC is very safe.

-If you import CDs, don't forget to enable errors correction in the import settings menu of iTunes !
+Also if you want to import CDs, don't forget to enable errors correction in the import settings menu of iTunes !

 # I like your work and would like to support you !
 You can tip me on Patreon : https://www.patreon.com/Olsro